flutter/website/src/deployment/android-release.md

 by running the following at the command line:
 `keytool -genkey -v -keystore ~/key.jks -keyalg RSA -keysize 2048 -validity 10000 -alias key`

-*Note*: Keep this file private; do not check it into public source control.
+*Note:* Keep this file private; do not check it into public source control.

-*Note*: `keytool` may not be in your path.
+*Note:* `keytool` might not be in your path.
 It is part of the Java JDK, which is installed as part of Android Studio.
 For the concrete path, run `flutter doctor -v` and see the path printed after 'Java binary at:', and then use that fully qualified path replacing `java` with `keytool`.

 ### Reference the keystore from the app